 The printer would translate the number sign (Hex 23) to the ESC character and it would act on the sequence Esc&I8D which will set line spacing to 8 lines per inch.

-If you want to reset the ESC character translation from the previous settings then you can send the &%STY Command to deactivate the translation.
+To reset the ESC character translation from the previous settings, send the &%STY Command to deactivate the translation.

 Example: &%STY0000\$ 8